Hyundai recalls 25,000 Kona models in Korea

 The Korean newspaper wrote that the most recent incident happened last weekend in South Korea when a car burst into flames as it was being charged at an apartment parking lot in Daegu.
 No one was hurt, but the vehicle was completely immolated.

-The batteries are produced by LG Chem, whereby the company said in a statement that the exact cause of the fire had not yet been determined.
+The batteries are produced by LG Chem, whereby the company said that the exact cause of the fire had not yet been determined.
 The South Korean battery-making giant said that a reenacted experiment already carried out in cooperation with Hyundai had not let to a fire.
-The company said the fires could not be attributed to faulty battery cells but said that it would actively participate in a future investigation with Hyundai to identify the cause of the problem.
+The company said the fires could not be attributed to faulty battery cells.
+Still, it said that it would actively participate in a future investigation with Hyundai to identify the cause of the problem.

-In the USA, Hyundai Motor America has probably already submitted a recall plan to the National Highway Traffic Safety Administration (NHTSA).
+Hyundai Motor America has probably already submitted a recall plan to the National Highway Traffic Safety Administration (NHTSA) in the USA.
 It is not yet clear whether a similar step is being taken in Europe.
-The plan will affect 11,000 vehicles in North America and more than 37,000 vehicles in Europe, as well as 3,000 Kona Electric vehicles in other countries.
+The plan will affect 11,000 vehicles in North America and more than 37,000 vehicles in Europe and 3,000 Kona Electric vehicles in other countries.
 Regarding the scope of the recall, YNA merely states that Hyundai will probably offer “similar services” overseas, i.e. the software update of the battery management system announced in South Korea and if there are signs of damage, the replacement of the battery.

 This is exactly what the German publication Auto, Motor und Sport suspects: In the Hyundai Ioniq Electric and the Renault Zoe, batteries “with similar or identical specifications are used”.
 “However, these two models did not suffer such frequent fire accidents.
 Accordingly, experts believe that it is necessary to examine the battery cells, the Kona Elektro and the BMS”, says the AMS report.